“Forgiveness, can you imagine?”

 So when – spoiler alert! – Eliza, Hamilton’s wife, forgives him for cheating on her, she upends the show’s governing logic.
 He deserves burning resentment, but gets a free pass instead – one he could never earn but only gratefully receive.
 Eliza’s kindness is baffling, which indirectly answers Hamilton‘s question about forgiveness: we can barely imagine it.

-Plenty were amazed when, a year ago, Sydney couple Leila and Danny Abdullah expressed their desire to forgive Samuel Davidson not long after he drunkenly ploughed his ute into three of their children as they walked to get ice cream.
-Antony, Angelina, and Sienna Abdullah died at the scene, along with their cousin Veronique Sakr, while three others were also wounded.
+Plenty were amazed when, a year ago, Sydney couple Leila and Danny Abdallah expressed their desire to forgive Samuel Davidson not long after he drunkenly ploughed his ute into three of their children as they walked to get ice cream.
+Antony, Angelina, and Sienna Abdallah died at the scene, along with their cousin Veronique Sakr, while three others were also wounded.

 Because it’s not only Hamilton who exhibits what political philosopher Michael J. Sandel calls a “meritocratic faith”: the sense that we earn our place in the world through hard work, and that we deserve all the success that comes our way.
 Actually, all of us are big believers in that idea.
 It isn’t hard to work out why: if success is our own doing, then we alone bask in the glory of our achievements.